chesio/bc-security/README.md

 ## Limitations

 * BC Security has not been tested on WordPress multisite installation.
-* BC Security is primarily being developed for Unix-like environments.
+* BC Security has not been tested on Windows server.

 ## Setup